HOLIDAY 2017 APPLICATIONS ARE NOW CLOSED.

 Design Vs. Handmade

-As the craft and design movement has evolved, so has the Bison.
-We celebrate design work in many forms and through many processes – if your items are manufactured for you (ie. not handmade by you), but the design and vision is your own, we are proud to consider your work for a spot at the fair.
+As the craft and design movement has evolved, so has the Royal Bison.
+We celebrate design work in many forms and through many processes – if your items are designed by you in the Edmonton region, but manufactured elsewhere and/or by someone else, we are proud to show your work at the fair.